 When a student behavior of concern takes place in which a student is alleged to have shown concerning behaviors, these steps must be followed by the reporting individual:

-- If the behavior of concern that the student is displaying or has displayed is not an emergency complete the form in its entirety and submit the Behavior of Concern and Threat Report Form electronically.
+1. If the behavior of concern that the student is displaying or has displayed is not an emergency complete the form in its entirety and submit the Behavior of Concern and Threat Report (BAT) Form electronically.

-A Conduct Officer will review the report and make a determination on the referral of the report.
-If the report is a Behavior of Concern and not a Student Code Violation, members of the Behavior Assessment Team (BAT) will schedule a meeting to discuss the case within five (5) business days.
+2. A Conduct Officer will review the report and make a determination on the referral of the report.
+If the report is a Behavior of Concern and not a Student Code Violation, members of the BAT will schedule a meeting to discuss the case within five (5) business days.

-If the report is found to be only a Student Code Violation, the report will be forwarded to the appropriate Conduct Officer, who will handle the case under the guidelines in the Student Handbook, Section IV, Student Code of Conduct, subsection C.
+5. If the report is found to be only a Student Code Violation, the report will be forwarded to the appropriate Conduct Officer, who will handle the case under the guidelines of the Student Code of Conduct.

 In order to assist students in becoming more productive citizens of our community and to provide guidance in addressing behaviors of concern, the following are actions that the BAT may consider (but is not restricted):